moehriegitt/hob3l/README.md

 ## Speed comparison

-Depending on the complexity of the model, this tool is much faster than using OpenSCAD with CGAL rendering.
-Extracting the flat CSG tree with openscad is very fast.
-This step is usually needed because `hob3l` reads only a restricted set of SCAD.
+Depending on the complexity of the model, `hob3l` may be much faster than using OpenSCAD with CGAL rendering.

 Some examples:

 The x-carriage.scad part of my [Prusa](https://www.prusa3d.com/) i3
-MK3 printer from the Prusa github repository: let's first convert to `.csg` (flat SCAD format that this tool can read):
+MK3 printer from the Prusa github repository: let's first convert it to `.csg`.
+This conversion is quickly done with OpenSCAD, and the resulting flat SCAD format is what `hob3l` can read:

 ```
     time openscad x-carriage.scad -o x-carriage.csg